 3) If you’re a photographer or artist, or love photography and art, join our Instagram page, which is dedicated to beautiful shots of nursing parents from all over the world and from every background.
-It may seem a small thing – but as such imagery becomes more common place – the more at ease people will feel about seeing it in real life.
+It may seem a small thing – but as such imagery becomes more commonplace – the more at ease people will feel about seeing it in real life.
 Thirty years ago it was uncommon to see the pregnant form showcased either in photos or in fashion, maternity wear was shapeless and sack-like!
-Now the pregnant form is once again viewed as a thing of beauty and its quite normal to do a maternity photoshoot, or to wear bump-hugging clothes.
+Now the pregnant form is once again viewed as a thing of beauty and it’s quite normal to do a maternity photoshoot or to wear bump-hugging clothes.

 4) If you have breastfed, would like to breastfeed, or are pregnant – then join the community.
-Our Facebook page is dedicated to frank discussions about the reality of nursing in the 21st century – partners, grandparents, extended family all welcome.
+Our Facebook page is dedicated to frank discussions about the reality of nursing in the 21st century – partners, grandparents, extended family are all welcome.

-5) Write for us or read our stories: Our blog is dedicated place for parents to write about their breastfeeding journeys – whether it’s nursing a premature baby born at 29 weeks, donating breastmilk, overcoming difficult births, or breastfeeding through cancer – there’s a wealth of personal experience to help people understand they are not alone.
+5) Write for us or read our stories: Our blog is a dedicated place for parents to write about their breastfeeding journeys – whether it’s nursing a premature baby born at 29 weeks, donating breastmilk, overcoming difficult births, or breastfeeding through cancer – there’s a wealth of personal experience to help people understand they are not alone.
 We are recreating the village that was once the bedrock of breastfeeding, through stories and support online.

 In a dream world, what would the end result of this campaign be?

 Well in a dream world we would be able to shake up attitudes to breastfeeding and motherhood entirely.
 Society would celebrate breastfeeding mothers, and acknowledge their determination and perseverance, instead of shaming them or dismissing their efforts.
 Authorities would acknowledge that for breastfeeding to succeed, women need time and support, and so set paid maternity leave at six months and provide proper post-partum care to give families the best start.
-Companies would value women who return to their jobs and ensure proper pumping breaks, flexible working arrangements and an empowering environment, so that those that pump do not risk serious health issues such as mastitis by delaying or shortening breaks and are not forced to produce milk in unsanitary conditions.
+Companies would value women who return to their jobs and ensure proper pumping breaks, flexible working arrangements, and an empowering environment so that those that pump do not risk serious health issues such as mastitis by delaying or shortening breaks and are not forced to produce milk in unsanitary conditions.

 The public and businesses would understand there is nothing wrong with a mother comforting or nourishing her child in public, and would encourage and champion it.